 Why Corona-Tracking-Apps need to work on the edge

-There has been quite some debate about taking a centralized versus decentralized approach to Corona-Tracking-Apps.
-Many people are rightly worried about their data.
-Edge Computing – storing most parts of the data locally, on the user’s device – could be a great way to avoid unnecessary data sharing and keeping data ownership clear.
-At the same time, data would be by and large much more secure and less likely to be attacked and hacked, as the data to be gained is very reduced.
-An intelligent syncing mechanism then takes care that the data which needs to be shared, is shared in a selective, transparent and secure way.
+There was initially quite some debate about taking a centralized versus decentralized approach to Corona-Tracking-Apps.
+Many people were worried about their data.
+Edge Computing – storing most parts of the data locally, on the user’s device – is a great way to avoid unnecessary data sharing and keep data ownership clear.
+At the same time, data is by and large much more secure and less likely to be attacked and hacked, as the data to be gained is very reduced.
+An intelligent syncing mechanism like ObjectBox Sync ensures that the data which needs to be shared, is shared in a selective, transparent and secure way.

 The next few years will see big cultural changes in both our personal and professional lives – a portion of those changes will be driven by increased digitalization.
 Edge computing is an important paradigm to ensure these changes are sustainable, scalable, and secure.
 Ultimately, we have the chance to rise from this crisis with new insights, new innovation, and a more sustainable future.